irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/basic_sql_lesson28/syntax_sql.md

 ## LIKE

-The LIKE operator is exremely useful working with text.
+The `LIKE` operator is exremely useful working with text.
 Use LIKE within a WHERE clause.
-The LIKE operator is frequently used with %.
+The LIKE operator is frequently used with '%data%'.

+## IN

+The `IN` operator is useful for working with both numeric and text columns.
+This operators allows you to use `=` but for more than one item of that particular column and all within the same query.

+`IN` requaries single quotation marks around **non-numerical data**, **numerical data** can be entered directly.